chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 - LoadBalancers should be setup according to [Chef Automate HA Architecture](/automate/ha/#chef-automate-ha-architecture/).
 - Network ports should be opened as per [Chef Automate HA Architecture](/automate/ha/#chef-automate-ha-architecture/) needs as explained in [Security and Firewall page](/automate/ha_security_firewall/).
-- DNS is configured to redirect chefautomate.example.com to the Primary Load Balancer.
-- DNS is configured to redirect chefinfraserver.example.com to the Primary Load Balancer.
-- Certificates are created and added for chefautomate.example.com, and chefinfraserver.example.com in the Load Balancers.

-The on-premise deployment specific pre-requisites are as follows:

-- All Virtual Machines or Machines are up and running.
-- OS Root Volume (/) must be at least 40 GB.
-- TMP space (/var/tmp) must be at least 5GB.
-- Separate Hab volume (/hab) provisioned at least 100 GB for OpenSearch node `/hab` volume will be more based on the data retention policy.
-- Create a common SSH user that has access to all the machines with sudo privileges.
-- The above SSH user should have the write access to `/hab` and `/temp` directory.
-- This common user uses the same SSH Private Key file to access all machines.
-- We only support local Linux users and local Linux groups.
-- We need to have private key authentications for all the VMs, and the private keys should be generated without any passphrases.
-- We need a local hab user and local hab group to complete the deployment process successfully.
-If they are unavailable, the common user should have privileges to create local users and groups so that the deployment process can create the required local users and groups.
-- The provisioning users should use Key-based SSH on all the machines for HA-Deployment.
-Chef recommends you use an SSH key of size 2048 bits.
-- LoadBalancers are set up according to [Chef Automate HA Architecture](/automate/ha/) needs as explained in [Load Balancer Configuration page](/automate/loadbalancer_configuration/).
-- Network ports are opened as per [Chef Automate Architecture](/automate/ha/) needs as explained in [Security and Firewall page](/automate/ha_security_firewall/)
 - DNS is configured to redirect `chefautomate.example.com` to the Primary Load Balancer.
 - DNS is configured to redirect `chefinfraserver.example.com` to the Primary Load Balancer.
-- Certificates are created and added for `chefautomate.example.com`, and `chefinfraserver.example.com` in the Load Balancers.
+- Domain Certificates should be created and added for `chefautomate.example.com`, and `chefinfraserver.example.com` in the Load Balancers.
-- If DNS is not used, add the records to `/etc/hosts` in all the machines, including Bastion:

-    ```bash
-    sudo sed '/127.0.0.1/a \\n<Primary_LoadBalancer_IP> chefautomate.example.com\n<Primary_LoadBalancer_IP> chefinfraserver.example.com\n' -i /etc/hosts
-    ```

-- The SElinux config should either be disabled or permissive.

 {{< warning >}}

 - PLEASE DO NOT MODIFY THE WORKSPACE PATH.
 It should always be "/hab/a2_deploy_workspace"
-- We currently don't support AD managed users in nodes.
-We only support local Linux users.

 {{< /warning >}}